browserengineering/book/book/scheduling.md

 get the name of the Python function run by the task.

 12-3 *Clock-based frame timing*.
-Right now our browser schedules each animation frame exactly 33ms after the previous one completes.
-This actually leads to a slower animation frame rate cadence than 33ms.
-Fix this in our browser by using the absolute time to schedule animation frames, instead of a fixed delay between frames.
+Right now our browser schedules each animation frame exactly 33 ms after the previous one completes.
+This actually leads to a slower animation frame rate cadence than 33 ms. Fix this in our browser by using the absolute time to schedule animation frames, instead of a fixed delay between frames.
 Also implement main-thread animation frame scheduling that happens *before* raster and draw, not after,